Jezza/Thaumic-Pipes/README.md

 Thaumic-Pipes
 =============

-A quick addon for Thaumcraft that adds a new aspect system instead of suction.
+A quick plugin for the Minecraft mod Thaumcraft, to provide an alternative transport solution.